andrei-ng/docker-xenial-with-terminator-zsh/README.md

 The user has the option of building three different types of Docker images
 1. a generic image for non-Nvidia based PCs
 2. an image with support for Nvidia Graphics and OpenGL by using [nvidia-docker (1.0)](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-1.0))
-3. an image with the Nvidia CUDA toolkit and cuDNN library
+3. an image with the Nvidia CUDA toolkit and cuDNN library and support for OpenGL by using [nvidia-docker (1.0)](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-1.0))

 ### Purpose